WOOD COUNTY, TEXAS

 Another historical record also indicates the town was first named “Crossroads” and then later named in 1854 after the town’s founder, John E. Winn.
 It is also told that the original spelling of the official town name, Winnsborough, was changed because the newspaper masthead did not have the space to print the long name.

-The official town historian, Bill Jones, writes periodic columns in the town’s historic newspaper, the Winnsboro News.
+The official town historian, Bill Jones, passed away in 2022, yet for years he wrote periodic columns in the town’s historic newspaper, the Winnsboro News.

 © 2012, 2016, CGWillis, All Rights Reserved;